Make a Difference Today

-Each of the guitars have been carefully restored, polished and restrung by the guitar luminary Steve Salerno.
+Each of the guitars were carefully restored, polished and restrung by the guitar luminary Steve Salerno.
 John had a very specific concept and vision for his signature sound that was always evolving.
 He also had very exacting requirements and specifications for the luthiers and manufactured instruments that he used both on stage and as a recording artist.
 These guitar makers include Rick McCurdy, Brian Moore, Patrick Cummings, Roger Sadowsky, Rob Engel, James L. Mapson, Peter Coura, Stefan Schottmueller as well as instruments manufactured by Taylor, Gibson, Guild, Fender Epiphone, and an electric mandolin made by Kevin Schwab.
-Also included in the sale are some of John’s guitar synths and effects pedals.
-All proceeds to benefit the John Abercrombie estate.
-One special instrument will be auctioned to benefit the John Abercrombie Jazz Scholarship Fund Charitable Trust.
+Also included in the sale were some of John’s guitar synths and effects pedals.
+Proceeds benefitted the John Abercrombie estate.
+One special instrument was auctioned to benefit the John Abercrombie Jazz Scholarship Fund Charitable Trust.

 Jazz Guitarist from Moscow, Russia.
 Studies at S.U.N.Y Purchase

 The JAJSF has selected its second scholarship grant recipient at the S.U.N.Y Purchase Conservatory of Music.
 The guitarist’s name is Leonid Morozov and he will be a senior there in the Fall.